Local-global principle and integral Tate conjecture for certain varieties: The integral Tate conjecture, the local-global principle, and the unramified cohomology

-\begin{proof}[Proof of Theorem \ref{thm:integralTateSurface}] First note that the surjectivity of the cycle class map is a birational invariant.
+For hypothesis (A), note that the surjectivity of the cycle class map for one-cycles is a birational invariant (Lemma \ref{lem:birational}).
 So using resolution of singularities for $3$-folds \cite{Resolution1, Resolution2, AbhyankarResolution}, we may assume that the singular fibers are SNC divisors.
-The result of Bloch-Srinivas \cite{BlochSrinivas} shows that the Griffiths group of $1$ cycles on $\overline{\mcX}$ is $p$-torsion.
-Thus the hypothesis (B) in Theorem \ref{thm:integralTate} is satisfied.
-As for hypothesis (A), we have a commutative diagram of localization exact sequences:

-Here $\mcX_i$ is a singular fiber of the fibration $\mcX \to B$ and $\mcX^0$ is the complement of all the singular fibers $\mcX_i$.
-By Section 4.3 in \cite{WittenbergEsnault_0_cycle}, the first vertical map is surjective.
-We may assume that $\overline{\mcX}^0$ is over an affine curve (i.e. the direct sum on the left is non-trivial).
-A simple calculation then shows that $H^4(\overline{\mcX}^0)$ is one dimensional and spanned by the class of a section.
-Thus the third cycle class map is also surjective by \cite{deJongStarr_GHS}.
-So the middle one is surjective.

-Hypothesis (C) and (D) are also satisfied in this case.
-For simplicity, we only explain how to prove hypothesis (D).
-On the one hand, the cokernal is torsion for separably rationally connected fibrations by a decomposition of diagonal argument.
-On the other hand, Bloch-Kato conjecture proved by Voevodsky (in dimension $3$, we can also use the Merkurjev-Suslin theorem) implies that it is torsion free for all smooth projective $3$-fold.
-Hence the cokernal has to vanish.